 ?>

-One important thing to note is that only named variables may be assigned by reference.
+important thing to note is that only named variables may be assigned by

 $foo = 25;